-Browne Jacobson is a national powerhouse when it comes to delivering a cost-effective real estate service to local authorities.
+Browne Jacobson has a leading reputation when it comes to delivering a cost-effective real estate service to local authorities.
 We have in-depth experience of working with over 200 local authorities.
 And, in each one, our lawyers are embedded every day in handling high-profile and strategic built environment projects and supporting the full range of transactional and operational requirements for our clients.

 From housing to investment and place-making regeneration, we connect our clients with key stakeholders in other sectors and advise strategically in a setting which is steeped in the public sector.

 - Acquisition and disposals of freehold and leasehold sites.

 - Large-estate management for authorities with sizeable real estate estates, or who are transitioning their management of their estate.

 - Site assembly and regeneration projects for, including the necessary procurement and construction advice to support delivery.

 - Private and social housing delivery, large strategic land delivery and infrastructure projects, including garden communities and associated joint ventures and land value capture.